 - International submissions are allowed.

-- Please submit work primarily written in English, but conceptually or stylistically necessary code-switching is warmly welcomed.
+- Please submit work primarily written in English, but some code-switching/meshing is warmly welcomed.

 - For this category, we review previously unpublished work only.